Beyond matroids: Secretary Problem and Prophet Inequality with general constraints: Non-monotone feasibility constraints

 With high probability, every two codewords disagree after $k\log n$ time periods; i.e. for every two sets $S_{i},S_{j}$, at least one of the first $k\log n$ items is contained in one and not in the other.
 Thus after $k\log n$ time periods, the online algorithm must commit to one subset $S_{i}$, so it only wins if $\left(n/2+i\right)$ is the good item.
 In particular, for any choices an online algorithm may make on the first $k\log n$ items, its expected value from the items that come in time periods $\left(k\log n,n\right]$ is $O\left(1/n\right)$.

 Similarly, consider the $O\left(\log n\right)$ codewords that correspond to items that arrive in time periods $\left(k\log\log n,k\log n\right]$.
 After $k\log\log n$ codewords, we expect that every two of those $O\left(\log n\right)$ codewords disagree on some time period.
 Thus any online algorithm can obtain expected value at most $O\left(1/n\right)$ from items that arrive in time periods $\left(k\log\log n,k\log n\right]$.
 Same for $\left(k\log\log\log n,k\log\log n\right]$, etc. \end{proof} \begin{acknowledgement*} I thank Tselil Schramm and anonymous reviewers for comments on earlier drafts.
 I am also grateful to Sid Barman, Jonathan Hermon, and James Lee for fascinating discussions about concentration bounds.
-Most importantly, I thank Moshe Babaioff and Bobby Kleinberg for insightful suggestions; in particular, I thank Kleinberg for proposing this problem. \end{acknowledgement*}
+Most importantly, I thank Moshe Babaioff and Bobby Kleinberg for insightful suggestions; in particular, I thank Kleinberg for proposing this problem.
+I thank Sahil Singla for pointing out the connection to \cite{AKW14-prophet_limited_info}'s reduction from Prophet Inequality to order-oblivious Secretary Problems. \end{acknowledgement*}